The Polar Express (film): Development and filming

-Steam Railroading Institute executive director Dennis Braid provided several assets for the film, including a bulb and valve gear from Pere Marquette 1225, and a box of coal.
+The engine featured in the film was modeled after drawings of the Pere Marquette 1225.
+In July 2002, Warner Bros. approached its owner, the Steam Railroading Institute, to study it.
+The Steam Railroading Institute's executive director Dennis Braid provided several assets for the film, including a bulb and valve gear from the engine, and a box of coal.
 Sounds from the engine were also recorded for the film.

-Hanks plays six roles in the film including that of a small child (whose voice would later be dubbed in by Daryl Sabara).
-Initially Zemeckis considered having him play every role, but after trying this, Hanks grew exhausted, and they whittled down the number.
 Principal production of the film began in June 2003 at Warner Bros.
 Studios, Burbank, and wrapped in May 2004.

+Hanks plays six roles in the film, including that of a small child (whose voice would later be dubbed in by Daryl Sabara).
+Initially, Zemeckis considered having him play every role, but after trying this, Hanks grew exhausted, and they whittled down the number.

 The only two characters in the film to not be animated through motion capture were Smokey and Steamer, mainly because of the huge size discrepancy and their more caricature nature compared to the rest of the cast.
 Ultimately, the characters were animated traditionally with skeletal animation rigs.
 A deleted scene on the home media release has the engineer and fireman characters explain through a shadow puppet show that the Hobo is the ghost of a homeless person who was killed while riding on the top of the train.
 The film was Michael Jeter's last film performance, as he died on March 30, 2003, before he could finish recording his lines as the engineer and fireman.
-Following Jeter's death, André Sogliuzzo was brought in to record the characters' remaining dialogue, as well as re-dub most of Jeter's already recorded dialogue (except for Steamer during the caribou scene).
+Following his death, André Sogliuzzo was brought in to record the characters' remaining dialogue, as well as re-dub most of Jeter's already recorded dialogue (except for Steamer during the caribou scene).